navikt/aksel/.changeset/lazy-dryers-do.md

 "@navikt/aksel-icons": minor
 ---

-Icons: New icons for 'face'-category.
+Icons: New 'face' icons for 'Engagement'-category.